 Sleeping on the streets

-If you are sleeping on the streets, there is help available.
+If you are sleeping on the streets, contact your local council for help.

 Sleeping on the streets can be dangerous and should only be done as a last resort.
-It’s important to try and stay safe – have a look at our Ten Top Tips for staying safe.
+The page below has practical advice about where to go and what to do if you have no choice but to sleep rough.

 Where to get help

 If you are a rough sleeper, StreetLink will be able to put you in contact with help in your area.
 Go to their website or phone them on 0300 500 0914: